HaiBracha/Walmart-regional-sales-analysis/README.md

 - Review Product Mix by Region
-   - Assigned to: Regional Managers and Inventory Planners Regional managers should adjust product mix and inventory based on local sales strengths (e.g., focus on Grocery in the Northeast) and reduce high-return categories where they most erode profitability.
+   - Assigned to: Regional Managers and Inventory Planners Regional managers should adjust product mix and inventory based on local sales strengths (e.g., focus on Grocery in the South) and reduce high-return categories where they most erode profitability.

 - Focus on High-Value Customer Segments
     - Assigned to: Merchandising and Marketing Teams